 Over half of Nevada’s fatal crashes were single-vehicle accidents.
 Nearly one-third of fatal accidents involved speeding.

 Clark County Accidents

 While Nevada’s car crash statistics are alarming on their own, the situation is even worse when you compare Clark County to the rest of the state.
-In 2018, Clark County accidents accounted for 67% of all fatal crashes in Nevada.
-From 2014 to 2018, Clark County was the number-one county for fatal car accidents, with percentages ranging from 60% to 67%.
+From 2015 to 2019, Clark County accidents accounted for 66% of all fatal crashes in Nevada.
 The next county on the list, Washoe County, accounted for just 13% of all fatal crashes, indicating the severity of the issue in Clark County.

-Analysis of crashes by county indicate that Clark County has the biggest issue with impaired driving.
-While Clark County had over 56 fatal crashes involving an impaired driver, every other county in the state had 15 or fewer.
-Most counties had between one and five.
+Analysis of crashes by county indicates that Clark County has the biggest issue with impaired driving.
+While Clark County had 388 fatal car accidents caused by impaired driving from 2015 to 2019, every other county had 90 or fewer in that time.

-While these statistics paint a stark picture of Clark County roadways, statewide initiatives may be reversing these frightening trends.
-Although official full-year data is not yet available for 2019, Zero Fatalities Nevada releases a monthly report on fatal accidents in Nevada.
+While these statistics paint a stark picture of Clark County roadways, statewide initiatives are trying to reverse these frightening trends.
+Although official full-year data is not yet available for 2022, Zero Fatalities Nevada releases a monthly report on fatal accidents in Nevada.